south carolina map logo - south carolina state flag

 Click map to enlarge.

 The detailed South Carolina map and the regional South Carolina map display cities, roads, rivers, and lakes as well as terrain features.
-The detailed map shows only the state of South Carolina, while the regional map shows South Carolina and the surrounding region.
-Please be patient while waiting for these large maps to display.
+The detailed map shows only the State of South Carolina, while the regional map shows South Carolina and the surrounding region.

 South Carolina Infrastructure > South Carolina Airports